-Tomorrow, 20th of March is the International Day of Happiness.
-When I thought about this, I realised that sometimes it feels like there isn’t a lot of happiness in the world.
+It’s National Smile Month!
+When I thought about this, I realised that sometimes it feels like there isn’t a lot of happiness in the world, and certainly not a lot to smile about.
 With all the pain and struggle and heartbreak we see rolling by on our streams, it’s hard to feel optimistic.

 So what can we do to be happier?
 A lot more than you might think…